a20r/concuss.js/README.md

 * Bootstrap it up
 * Create image moving from circle to circle game
 * Get sensor data on the same screen as the circle game
+* For the dynamic game, ending the touch should pause all movement

 ##Global TODO
 * Research commonly used tests for: